balena-io/balena-sdk/DOCUMENTATION.md

 <a name="resin.auth.authenticate"></a>
 #### auth.authenticate(credentials) ⇒ <code>Promise</code>
-You should use [module:resin.auth.login](module:resin.auth.login) when possible, as it takes care of saving the token and username as well.
+You should use [module:resin.auth.login](module:resin.auth.login) when possible, as it takes care of saving the token and email as well.

 Notice that if `credentials` contains extra keys, they'll be discarted by the server automatically.